Houghton University: Rankings

-Houghton University is ranked tied for #124 in National Liberal Arts Colleges in the 2020 Best Colleges rankings by U S News & World Report.
+Houghton University is ranked tied for #124 in National Liberal Arts Colleges in the 2020 Best Colleges rankings by U.S. News & World Report.

-First Year Honors
+First Year Honors Program

-A First Year Honors Program is for qualified first-year students.
-There are two options: London Honors, and Science Honors.
-Previously the university offered a Contemporary Contexts program, but was replaced by London Honors in 2014.
-During London Honors, students spend their spring semester in London studying the development of the western world.
+A First Year Honors Program for qualified first-year students has two options: London Honors, and Science Honors.
+In London Honors, students spend their spring semester in London studying the development of the western world.
 London Honors involves taking integrated classes during the fall semester, then traveling to London in the spring semester, where the city becomes their classroom.
-Science Honors takes place during both first-year semesters at Houghton, involving research in recent real-world issues such as fuel-efficiency, climate change, and energy sources.
-The theme for 2012–13 was Global Warming and ways in which to improve Houghton's efforts in environmentalism.
-As part of this commitment, the school has built one of the largest solar arrays in the state of New York, with a ribbon cutting ceremony on April 17, 2015.
+Science Honors takes place during both first-year semesters and involves research in recent real-world issues such as fuel-efficiency, climate change, and energy sources.

 Student life

 There are four traditional residence halls and four townhouses residences.
-Two of the traditional residence halls, Gillette Hall and Lambein Hall, are female residences.
+Two of the traditional residence halls, East Hall and Lambein Hall, are female residences.
 Rothenbuhler Hall and Shenawana Hall are male residences.
-Sophomore, Junior and senior students have the option to live in the townhouses.
+Sophomore, junior, and senior students have the option to live in the townhouses.
 Houghton University is a distinctly residential campus but does allow for upper class students the opportunity to apply to live in approved off-campus housing, called Community Living Opportunities (CLOs).
-Many organizations and clubs are available for students to join or found their own.
+Many organizations and clubs are available for students to join, or they may found their own.

 Athletics

 The Houghton athletic teams are called the Highlanders.
 The university is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the Empire 8 Athletic Conference (a.k.a.
 Empire 8) since the 2012–13 academic year.
 The Highlanders previously competed in the defunct American Mideast Conference of the National Association of Intercollegiate Athletics (NAIA) from 2001–02 to 2011–12.

-Houghton competes in 17 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, soccer, track & field (indoor and outdoor) and volleyball; while women's sports include basketball, cross country, field hockey, soccer, softball, tennis, track & field (indoor and outdoor) and volleyball.
+Houghton competes in 17 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, soccer, track & field (indoor and outdoor) and volleyball; while women's sports include basketball, cross country, field hockey, soccer, softball, tennis, track & field (indoor and outdoor), and volleyball.